planq-network/planq-docs/README.md

 If you are a Web3 application creator, there are 3 main reasons to build on Planq:

 * EVM compatible – Solidity and all the EVM tools just work out of the box.
-* Strategic partnership with [Crypto.com](http://crypto.com/) – easy on-ramp to your dapp.
+* Strategic partnership with [Leap Wallet](https://www.leapwallet.io/) – easy on-ramp to your dapp.
 * \#PLQ - a highly engaged user and builder community of >80 million people worldwide, who are keen to try the latest and greatest apps.&#x20;

 As an application founder/developer on Planq, you can leverage: